Perfectly Imperfect

 Nearly twenty years ago, I thought the “revelation” that came to me about forgiveness when I was in Kentucky (which I wrote about in my book) was my most profound life-changing moment ever!
 Until it wasn’t.
 Even though I came away from that experience proclaiming the magical, mystical healing power of God!

-Oh, for sure, I played the game.
+Oh, sure, I played the game.
 The “I’m fine.
 Great actually.
 No, really!
 I’m totally healed of all my past shit” game!
-The game God reveals when, for a split second, I get out of his way.
-That moment when I let my guard down and leave just a crack in the door of my hardened heart and he shoves his foot in before I can slam it shut again.
+The game God reveals when, for a split second, I get out of His way.
+That moment when I let my guard down and leave just a crack in the door of my hardened heart and He shoves His foot in before I can slam it shut again.
 I hate when that happens!

 Father Richard Rohr tells us, “For many of us, suffering is a cycle.
 We go back and forth, holding on and letting go, healing, hurting anew, and healing again.
 Suffering, of course, can lead us in either of two directions: (1) it can make us very bitter and cause us to shut down, or (2) it can make us wise, compassionate, and utterly open, because our hearts have been softened.